Consensys/verax-documentation/discover/modules-standard-library/issuersmodule.md

 ## When to use this module?

-An Issuer might want to restrict the use of his portal to only Issuers.
-In other words, his portal will only be able to attest Issuers as subjects (attestees) of the future attestations.
+An Issuer might want to restrict his portal to only Issuers.
+In other words, his portal will only be able to attest Issuers as subjects (entities being attested) of the future attestations.

-Once this module is set for a portal, any attestation request going through the portal will need to be destined to an Issuer as subject.
+Once this module is set for a portal, any attestation request going through the portal will need to be destined to an Issuer as a subject.

 The list of Issuers changes over time, but is not controlled by this module.
 It is managed at the `PortalRegistry` level.

 ## When not to use this module?

-This Module probably serves its purpose in only a few cases, so make sure your use case really requires to only attestations to Issuers.
+This Module probably serves its purpose in only a few cases, so make sure your use case requires to only issue attestations to Issuers.

 ## How to use this module?

-This Module doesn't require any preliminary setup, you just need to pass its address registering your Portal.
+This Module doesn't require any preliminary setup, you need to pass its address registering your Portal.

 ## How to check the list of Issuers?